LiDAR Elevation Data for Minnesota

 Weisman, Minnesota Department of Agriculture.
 Workshop slides.

-Digital Elevation Committee is working to design and promote best
+of the Minnesota Digital Elevation Committee worked to design and promote best

 practices with LiDAR data, LiDAR-derived products and LiDAR training